In 2023 and 2025 I ran tours to the Southern Rhone valley, based in the beautiful town of Avignon.

 After a quick tour of the cellar, we crowded round the tasting bar and embarked on a whirlwind tasting of their entire range.
 As ever, the Mourchon wines are terrific.
 See the blog for more on what we drank.

-Up the road is the AOC Beaumes de Venise where we visited Domaine de Coyeux.
+Up the road is the AOC Beaumes de Venise where we visited Domaine de Coyeux in 2023 and 2025.
 Beneath the famous Dentelles de Montmirail, the jagged rock features that dominates the local skyline, Coyeux has recently been taken over and there was plenty of evidence of building work: an exciting winery was emerging.
 We strolled around the vines, took in the winery with their Belgian winemaker and learnt about the intricacies of making Muscat de Beaumes de Venise before a terrific tasting incorporating both dry Muscat and sweet Beaumes de Venise dating back to 2009, reds back to 2007 and a delicious Gigondas.

 The Luberon is the last AOC within the Rhône Valley before you hit Provence and it benefits from its proximity to the sea and Mediterranean climate.
 Similar to many other estates we visited on the tour, La Verrerie are certified organic and produce a superb array of wines.